Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Identifying Socially Optimal Behavior: IRL via Revealed Preferences

 \begin{proof} See Appendix~\ref{ap:pfa} \end{proof}

-\textit{Remarks}: \begin{enumerate}[label=\roman*)] \item \textit{Testing for Consistency with Social Optimality}: Theorem~\ref{thm:MA_Af} extends the result of \cite{forges2009afriat} (which deals with a single agent with a non-linear budget constraint) to mixed-strategies and multiple agents.
+\textit{Remarks}: \begin{enumerate}[label=\roman*)] \item \textit{Concavity Non-Refutation}: A remarkable feature of Afriat's Theorem \cite{afriat1967construction}, and of Theorem~\ref{thm:MA_Af}, is that concavity of utilities cannot be refuted by a finite dataset of agent behavior. \item \textit{Testing for Consistency with Social Optimality}: Theorem~\ref{thm:MA_Af} extends the result of \cite{forges2009afriat} (which deals with a single agent with a non-linear budget constraint) to mixed-strategies and multiple agents.
 It provides \textit{testable} necessary and sufficient conditions for a dataset to be consistent with social optimality, i.e., for $i)$ to hold.
-Indeed, through the dataset $\CD$, the analyst has access to constraint functions $g_t^i$ and mixed-strategies $\msb_t$ for all $t$; so she must only test the feasibility of the linear program \eqref{eq:ineq}, with decision variables $u_t^i,\lambda_t^i$, to determine consistency.
+Indeed, through the dataset $\CD$, the analyst has access to constraint functions $g_{\mech,t}^i$ and mixed-strategies $\msb_t$ for all $t$; so she must only test the feasibility of the linear program \eqref{eq:ineq}, with decision variables $u_t^i,\lambda_t^i$, to determine consistency.
 Furthermore, there are well-established methods for determining if GARP holds given an empirical dataset, see \cite{cherchye2011revealed}; MM-GARP is directly amenable to such methods and so testing condition $ii)$ is a feasible alternative to testing condition $iii)$ of the theorem.

 \item \textit{Connection to Mechanism Design}: In Section~\ref{sec:prelim} we introduced the setting of mechanism design, where the goal is to find a system parameter that induces social optimality from non-cooperative Nash equilibria.
 Theorem~\ref{thm:MA_Af} provides a novel result in the setting of multi-agent revealed preferences, which gives necessary and sufficient conditions for a dataset of sequentially observed constraint sets and mixed-strategy responses to be consistent with social optimality.
 This is the key step in formulating the Pareto gap, which will be introduced in the following section.